Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys.md

    >                cray bss bootparameters update --initrd $initrd --kernel $kernel --params "$params" --hosts $xname --format json
    >             done
    >     ```
+   >
+   > BSS will be updated to use the new versions when `/etc/cray/upgrade/csm/myenv` is manually updated.
+   > See [Stage 0.9 - Modify NCN Images](../../upgrade/1.0.11/Stage_0_Prerequisites.md#stage-09---modify-ncn-images)for more information.

 ## Ceph image

-The Ceph image Ceph image is used by the utility storage nodes.
+The Ceph image is used by the utility storage nodes.

 1. Decide which Ceph image to modify.